QubitPi/docker-docs/dhi/core-concepts/digests/index.md

 This digest uniquely identifies the specific version of the `nginx:latest` image, ensuring that any changes to the image content result in a different digest.

-## Why are digests important?
+## Why are image digests important?

-Using digests instead of tags offers several advantages:
+Using image digests instead of tags offers several advantages:

 - Immutability: Once an image is built and its digest is generated, the content tied to that digest cannot change.
 This means that if you pull an image using